afrank03/prs-guideline/README.md

 # Pull Requests Guideline

-> This document is designed to be a guideline for engineers, explaining how a good PR look like, and what to do in certain situations.
+> This document is designed to be a guideline for engineers, explaining what a good PR looks like, and what to do in certain situations.

 ## Communication